nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the list of students, tutors and classes.
+Clears all entries from the list of students, tutors and sessions.

 Format: `clear`